 How common is Medical Malpractice?

 Medical malpractice occurs when doctors, nurses, aides, assistants, and other medical workers provide substandard treatment to a patient.
+This can occur due to procedural mistakes, carelessness, or other professional failings.
 According to the National Academy of Sciences, approximately 98,000 Americans die from medical mistakes each year.
 Hundreds of thousands of others are injured annually as result of preventable mistreatment.
 For the most up to date statistics for 2015 concerning the number of medical malpractice claims, visit The National Practitioner Data Bank.

 How Do you Know If You’ve Suffered Medical Malpractice?